- 1. Winnie-The-Pooh by A. A. Milne

 10. The Little Prince by Antoine De Saint-Exupery

 The Little Prince is a timeless fable that narrates the beauty of life and relationships.

 The journey of a young prince in space will give many life lessons to your child.
-This children’s book unfolds several precious and existential lessons like love is important in life and that it’s essential to find beauty in things.
+This children’s book unfolds several precious and existential lessons, such as love being important in life and finding beauty in things being essential.

 Moral: Love always helps us see the goodness in other people.

 Sandra Boynton is a popular American cartoonist, so her whimsical creation will easily hold your toddler’s attention.

 In this book, the illustrator tells the story of a mama dog telling her puppies how much she loves them.
 It’s a beautiful love letter from a parent to a child that you must read to your little person.

 Moral: Mothers have an undying love for their children, which is selfless and timeless.

 Age: 3-10 years